veryshiny/Demultiplex/Assignment-the-first/README.md

 De-multiplexing is necessary for downstream analyses.

-We submitted 24 indexed (dual matched) libraries for sequencing.
+We submitted 24 indexed (dual matched means that the indexes will match on both sides, if A1 on one side must be A1 on the other) libraries for sequencing.
 The indexes are:

 ```
 B1	GTAGCGTA    A5	CGATCGAT    C1	GATCAAGG